anandts88/ember-validator/README.md

   * `format7`: 999-999-9999.
 Set to `true` if you want to validate this pattern.
   * `format8`: 999.999.9999.
 Set to `true` if you want to validate this pattern.
   * `format9`: 9999999999.
 Set to `true` if you want to validate this pattern.
+  * `all`: Set to true, if you want to validate with all the default formats.
   * `message`: Error message returned when phone validation fails.

 ```javascript